Close Menu

 While we can debate whether or not reallocation is a proper solution for the long haul.
 It is certainly a simple short term solution that does not raise taxes.
 Additionally, it does not put people in jeopardy of losing their benefits.

-WE CAN HELP YOU WIN DISABILITY BENEFITS
+WE CAN HELP YOU WIN SSDI BENEFITS

 There are many important issues that play a role in whether you receive benefits.
 You need a lawyer who understands those issues.
 Also, you need an attorney who knows the law.

-Cannon Disability wants to be your legal team.
+Our law firm wants to be your legal team.
 Hire us for our experience.
 Over the last 30 years, we have won over 20,000 benefit claims.
 It isn’t an easy task to win.
 But, we have the tenacity for the job.
 We also have the experience to win your SSDI and SSI case.

 Do not worry about the Social Security trust fund running out of money.
 Congress has never failed to reallocate monies to support these much needed programs.
 In the future, even if funds do run short, the trust funds still have enough money to pay partial benefits.
 While that doesn’t sound great.
 It is better than zero.